-The Securities and Exchange Commission (SEC) in the Philippines is proposing new guidelines requiring companies to disclose information about their beneficial owners and the control they exercise, with non-compliant companies facing fines or dissolution.
+The Philippine Securities and Exchange Commission (SEC) is proposing stricter guidelines for companies to disclose beneficial ownership information.

-SEC Chairperson Francis Lim emphasized that strengthening beneficial ownership disclosure is crucial in combating corruption and illicit financial activities, aligning with the government's broader anti-corruption initiatives.
+SEC Chairperson Francis Lim stated that strengthening this disclosure is crucial in combating corruption and financial crime.

 🤖